XHLEIK/arise-ai/backend/README.md

 👤 You: "How are you today?"
 📍 Request type: chat
 🔊 A.R.I.S.E: "I'm doing great!
 Ready to help you with anything..."

+👤 You: "I live in New York"
+💭 Memory: Stores location fact for future reference
+🔊 A.R.I.S.E: "Got it!
+I'll remember you live in New York."

+👤 You: "Where do I live?" (in later conversation)
+💭 Context: Retrieves stored location fact
+🔊 A.R.I.S.E: "You live in New York, as you mentioned earlier."
 ```

 ---